Applying and Visiting

 • You will also upload your CV or resume in the application portal.

 • You can request financial support for your program during the application process.
+No separate application is required to be considered for funding.
+Please see our Funding page for information on funding opportunities for AFRE graduate students.

 Admission Criteria

 Admission to AFRE graduate programs is competitive.
-We are only able to accept around 20 new students for admission each year, including both M.S. and Ph.D.
-We take a holistic approach to admissions and consider many factors, including previous academic background and performance, GRE scores, previous work and life experiences, potential to add to diversity and leadership, and the consistency of applicant research interests with ongoing research programs in the Department.
+We are only able to accept around 15-20 new students for admission each year, including both M.S. and Ph.D.
+We take a holistic approach to admissions and consider many factors, including previous academic background and performance, GRE scores, previous work and life experiences, potential to add to educational diversity and leadership, and the consistency of applicant research interests with ongoing research programs in the Department.

 Previous Academic Performance & Preparation